mooncityorg/pumpfun-bundler/README.md

 # 🚨 SCAMMERS 🚨

-I own all rights to the code floating around and I can prove it all onchain that I own the program address...
+I own all rights and originality to the code floating around.

-Specifically **Bigmovers and lawsuit** - they stole and are reselling **MY** broken code.
-BE AWARE!
+Don't get scammed by resellers or people impersonating me.

+You have been warned.

 # ⚠️ UNDETECTED ⚠️